Zakaria-Alsahfi/zakaria-alsahfi.github.io/_pages/new_about.md

 | :-----------------------------            | ----------:          |
 | **University of Business and Technology** |**Jul 2021 - Present**|

-Provide information to authorized external and internal stakeholders.
-This information fulfills the requirements of ministry of education (MoE), local authorities, accreditation bodies, university ranking authorities and internal stakeholders (Rector, Vice Rectors, Deans etc.).
+<p>Provide information to authorized external and internal stakeholders.
+This information fulfills the requirements of ministry of education (MoE), local authorities, accreditation bodies, university ranking authorities and internal stakeholders (Rector, Vice Rectors, Deans etc.).</p>

 ### Financial Data Analyst